medialab/gazouilloire/README.md

     ```
     gazouilloire status
     ```
 - Gazouilloire stores its current search state in the collection directory.
 This means that if you restart Gazouilloire, it will not search again for tweets that were already found.
-If you want a fresh start (e.g. if you modify the query terms in config.json), you can reset the search state with:
+If you want a fresh start (e.g. if you modify the query terms in config.json), you can reset the search state, as well as everything that was saved on disk:

     ```bash
-    gazouilloire reset -i none
+    gazouilloire reset
     ```

-    The `--es-index/-i` option allows you to also remove the links or tweets Elasticsearch indices.
-    To remove only links and search state:
+- You can also choose to delete only some elements, e.g. the tweets stored in elasticsearch and the media files:
+    ```bash
+    gazouilloire reset --only tweets,media
     ```
-    gazouilloire reset -i links
-    ```
-    To remove only tweets and search state:
-    ```
-    gazouilloire reset -i tweets
-    ```
-    To remove links, tweets and search state:
-    ```
-    gazouilloire reset
-    ```
+    Possible values for the --only argument: tweets,links,logs,piles,search_state,media

 - Data is stored in your ElasticSearch, which you can direcly query.
 But you can also export it easily in csv format: